Kia Sorento review

 Plus, the substance backs up the style.
 Practicality has been boosted over the previous car, with a bigger boot and greater head and legroom, thanks in part to the extended length and width of this latest model.

 In foreign markets, Sorento buyers can opt for a five-seat version, but in the UK it’s only available with seven seats.
 The 197bhp 2.2-litre diesel engine comes fitted with a six-speed manual or six-speed automatic gearbox, as well as standard four-wheel drive.
 Refinement is improved noticeably over its predecessor and the handling is sure-footed, but go for the 19-inch wheels on top-spec KX-4 models and the ride comfort suffers on poor surfaces.

 The third row of seats fold flush into the boot floor, while the second row also folds flat by pulling a handle in the boot and can slide back and forth to accommodate larger passengers in the third row.

 Basic KX-1 and KX-2 models represent decent value, but top-spec cars are expensive – with the range-topping KX-4 costing more than £40,000.

 Our choice: Kia Sorento 2.2 CRDi auto

-Penned at Kia’s new studio in Namyang, Korea, the Sorento is designed to appeal to customers in Europe, Asia and America so the play-it-safe styling is understandable.
+Penned at Kia’s new studio in Namyang, Korea, the Sorento is designed to appeal to customers in Europe, Asia and America so the play-it-safe but attractive styling is understandable.

 It’s on the inside, though, where Kia has taken the greatest strides; The large central screen, surrounded by brushed aluminium-effect plastic, looks suitably upmarket, while the buttons are arranged in two neat rows and make the Hyundai Santa Fe seem cluttered by comparison.